jessforsyth/gitting-together24/README.md

 # gitting-together24
-Repository for gitting-together course in 2024.
+Repository for gitting-together course in March 2024.
+Rob Smith and Wael Mohammed